chinsan-gbomb/GbombSDK-Mobile/README.md

 	client->init("YOUR_GAME_ID");
 ```
 ##iOS
-Using the library is really simple, just drag the frameworks into your project.
 ###Setup
+1. Drag the frameworks into your project.
-add the following lines into Info.plist
+2. Add the following lines into Info.plist
 ``` plist
 	<key>FacebookAppID</key>
 	<string>855391541148444</string>